mzyui/poe-api-rust/README.md

 let new_title: &str = "ayonima";
 api.set_new_title(chat_id, new_title).await?;

-// or
-message.chat().set_title(new_title).await?;
+// Or via the message’s chat instance: message.chat().set_title(new_title).await?;
 ```
 </details>

 ---

-### Purge All Conversations
+### Purge All Conversations 🧹

-Removes all chat conversations from the system, effectively resetting the chat history.
+Remove all chat conversations from the system to reset the chat history.

 <details>
 <summary><b>Example</b></summary>